PostgreSQL source for ELT & CDC

 </Accordion>

-<Accordion title="How do you handle large JSONB objects?">
+<Accordion title="How are large JSONB objects handled?">

 </Accordion>